ska-telescope/developer.skatelescope.org/src/explanation/central-artefact-repository.rst

 In addition to the semantic versioning scheme, when publishing artefacts to the repositories, the naming conventions for the artefact must be adhered to (also detailed in `ADR-25 - Software naming conventions <https://confluence.skatelescope.org/display/SWSI/ADR-25+General+software+naming+convention>`_).
 The general rules are:

-* Prefix the artefact with the namespaced name of the GitLab repository that holds the source code
+#.
+Prefix the artefact with the namespaced name of the GitLab repository that holds the source code
-* Name the artefact after its core function
+#.
+Name the artefact after its core function or after its Gitlab repository name

+    * **E.g. of artefact named after its Gitlab repository:** ska-tango-examples
+    * **E.g. of artefact named after its core function:** ska-tango-images-pytango-builder

-* Observe the Semantic Versioning standard for this kind of artefact
+#.
+Observe the Semantic Versioning standard for this kind of artefact
-* Do not use generic versions such as 'latest' tags for container images
+#.
+Do not use generic versions such as 'latest' tags for container images
-* Published artefacts are immutable - do not re-release an artefact version.
+#.
+Published artefacts are immutable - do not re-release an artefact version.
 To correct any errors, you will need to release a new version.
-* Filters and cleanup policies are implemented to purge artefacts that do not adhere to standards, and where possible validation hooks will deny publishing of incorrectly named/versioned artefacts.
+#.
+Filters and cleanup policies are implemented to purge artefacts that do not adhere to standards, and where possible validation hooks will deny publishing of incorrectly named/versioned artefacts.
 For instance images with the tag 'latest' will be trapped by a cleanup policy.

 Artefact Versioning
 -------------------